k-xvin/portfolio-11ty/src/content/tech/quiznomer.md

 blurb: The first website a friend and I ever made, filled with bizarre and nonsense quizzes.
 date: 2020-08-01
 ---
+(Written on 01/03/2023, but dated earlier to fit the chronological order of projects)

 # The Origin
 {% image "./src/img/posts/quiznomer/quiznomer.png", "quiznomer website" %}
 In the words of my friend Jeremy,